CodeStone1125/Kernel_Module/README.md

 * Open Operation (device_open):

 This function should check if the device is already open (to prevent multiple accesses) and set any initial state or protections needed.
-Example: Use a flag like Device_Open to track if the device is already in use.
+Example: Use a flag like `Device_Open` to track if the device is already in use.
 If it is, return an error; otherwise, set the flag and initialize as needed.

 * Release Operation (device_release):

 This function is called when the device is closed.
 It should reset any state and remove protections set up in the open operation.
-Example: Reset the Device_Open flag and perform any necessary cleanup.
+Example: Reset the `Device_Open` flag and perform any necessary cleanup.

 ### Write Operation

 * Write Operation (device_write):
 This operation should accept a mask from the user, which determines the data returned by the read operation.
-Example: Define a global mask variable.
-In device_write, update this mask based on the user input.
+Example: Define a global `mask` variable.
+In `device_write`, update this mask based on the user input.

 ### Read Operation

 * Read Operation (device_read):

 This function should return data based on the current mask setting.
-The data includes a logo and various system information.
+The data includes a `logo` and various `system information`.
 The first line should always be the machine hostname.
 The second line is a separator, the length of which equals the hostname length.
 Subsequent lines depend on the mask, showing different system information like CPU model, memory, etc.
-Include functions to fetch each piece of information based on the mask.
+Include functions to fetch each piece of information based on the `mask`.
-Handling the Logo:
+Handling the `Logo`:
 ```
         .-.
        (.. |